mycodingdad/loconotion-config-generator/README.md

 # Loconotion Config Generator

-**Loconotion Config Generator** is a Python script that load a [Notion.so](https://notion.so) database's pages information and generate a [Loconotion](https://github.com/leoncvlt/loconotion) configuration file for changing page URLs and inserting [Open Graph](https://ogp.me/) tags.
+**Loconotion Config Generator** is a Python script that load a [Notion.so](https://notion.so) database's pages information and generates a [Loconotion](https://github.com/leoncvlt/loconotion) configuration file for changing page URLs and inserting [Open Graph](https://ogp.me/) tags.

 ## But Why?